gridstack/gridstack.js/README.md

 - `auto_position` - if `true` then `x`, `y` parameters will be ignored and widget will be places on the first available position

+Widget will be always placed even if result height will be more then grid height.
+You need to use `will_it_fit` method before call `add_widget` for additional check.

 ```javascript
 $('.grid-stack').gridstack();